Pull requests review process for committers

 These instructions assume that reviewers are members of the Cilium GitHub organization.
 This is required to obtain the privileges to modify GitHub labels on the pull request.
 See Cilium’s Contributor Ladder for details.

-If the contributor is a Cilium committer, then they are responsible for getting the PR in a ready to be merged state by adding the ready-to-merge label, once all reviews have been addressed and CI checks are successful, so that they (or another committer) can merge the PR.
+If the contributor is a Cilium committer, then they are responsible for getting the PR ready to be merged by addressing review comments and resolving all CI checks for “Required” workflows.

 Labels